alaaballoutdev/task-traker-app/README.md

 - [Getting Started With React](#getting-started-with-react)

 ## Overview
-This is a simple Task Tracker App Built With React Js library , and example for usage of [Context Api](https://reactjs.org/docs/context.html) in React.
+This is a simple Task Tracker App Built With React JS library , and example for usage of [Context API](https://reactjs.org/docs/context.html) in React.

 Your Tasks will be ordered by time whatever the order you entered by.